Finding the best light meter is a vital step toward taking your cinematography or photography to the next level.

 The Cv600 has two 1/4″ 20 mounting threads on the bottom, so it can be mounted on a tripod, placed on a flat surface or clamped to a pipe.
 It runs on two AA batteries which are supplied.
 A battery test button is provided so you know when it’s time to change them.

 Kenko KFM-1100 Auto Digi Light Meter is easy to read, has an infrared mode and is priced right.
-I’ve been using it for product photography and found that it works perfectly.
-It’s easy to use and makes my job much more enjoyable.
+I use it for product photography and found that it works perfectly.

 With the push of a button, the user can switch between reflective and incident modes which allows capture the light intensity of an object or the surrounding environment (infrared mode).